Blizzard Logo

 Blizzard Entertainment Logo 2010

 The next option was a light logo without rectangular frames.
-The first word of the company name is sky blue with a highlight in the middle.
+The first word of the company name is sky blue, highlighted in the middle.
 A whitish highlight appears from under the inscription, further brightening the letters.
-The second part consists of capital characters – white with a black border.
+The second part consists of capital characters white with a black border.

 2015 – today